 Picture of a large benign bone tumor at the front of the ankle

 Pes Cavus (High arch foot)

-This is Pre and Post op xrays of surgical correction of a syndesmotic rupture that failed the first time by a different physician due to screw break.
-On the Post operative films by our physicians, the space between the medial malleolus and talus is decreased and the joint is congruent and symmetrical.
-We bore a hole in the bone at the prior screw sites, added two syndesmotic screws that went across both bones for added stability as well as 2 Arthrex tightopes.
+This is Pre and Post-op xrays of surgical correction of a syndesmotic rupture that failed the first time by a different physician due to screw break.
+On the Postoperative films by our physicians, the space between the medial malleolus and talus is decreased and the joint is congruent and symmetrical.
+We bore a hole in the bone at the prior screw sites, added two syndesmotic screws that went across both bones for added stability as well as 2 Arthrex tightropes.